Trauma Certified Registered Nurse exam Practice Test

 M. Professional issues not otherwise specified

-The TCRN test is for nurses practicing across the continuum of trauma care who want to demonstrate their expertise and knowledge in trauma nursing.
+The TCRN exam is for nurses practicing across the continuum of trauma care who want to demonstrate their expertise and knowledge in trauma nursing.
 BCEN is the only source for trauma care nurses and their employers to gain recognized certification for greater knowledge and performance.
 Advance your trauma nursing care and career at every critical point in the continuum.

-Finally, examinations are delivered by computer at Pearson VUE testing centers.
+Finally- examinations are delivered by computer at Pearson VUE testing centers.
 The examinations are administered daily Monday through Friday at the test takers convenience.

 We have a committee of nurses and emergency professionals who build our practice exams with the goal of helping you succeed.

-You will be able to answer questions, then have immediate access to the correct answers, backed up with rationale and references.
+You will be able to answer questions- then have immediate access to the correct answers- backed up with rationale and references.

 Nursing